Kongu Engineering College: Accommodation

-The college has an on-campus guest house, alumni guest house, seven boys' hostels and three girls' hostel.
+The college has an on-campus guest house, alumni guest house, seven boys' hostels and four girls' hostels.

 Awards

 In 2003 the Technology Business Incubator at Kongu Engineering College won the National Award for Technology Business Incubators, an award given by the Department of Science and Technology's National Science & Technology Entrepreneurship Development Board.

 Rankings

 Kongu Engineering College was ranked 164 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2021.